Holiday Stamp Cookies

-When using any kind of cookie stamp, Rycraft or otherwise, the cooking making process remains the same.
-The dough is rolled into small balls and and coated in sugar before being stamped with the desired design.
+When using any kind of cookie stamp, Rycraft, or otherwise, the cooking-making process remains the same.
+The dough is rolled into small balls and coated in sugar before being stamped with the desired design.

 I don’t use Rycraft stamps myself, I use Nordicware cookie stamps which are just as wonderful, and slightly less expensive.
-These special heavy cast aluminum cookie stamps come in all sorts of designs, including holiday specifics ones.
+These special heavy-cast aluminum cookie stamps come in all sorts of designs, including holiday-specific ones.
 Plus all Nordicware stamp handles are made from sustainably sourced American hardwood.

 The takeaway, these holiday stamp cookies are a wonderful way to make festive, traditional holiday cookies, effortlessly.
 And perhaps the best part is they take less time to make, but taste just as amazing, as cutout cookies.